Does the Moon Rise in the East

 The catch-up calculation

-Moon moves 13.2° eastward per day.
+Moon moves 13.2° eastward per day on average.
 Earth rotates at 15° per hour.
 Catch-up time: 13.2 ÷ 15 × 60 = 52.8 minutes.
-This is why a full moon calendar never repeats at the same clock time.
+This is a useful simplified average — it doesn't account for latitude, declination, or the Moon's elliptical orbital speed, all of which shift the real number night to night.

 04Azimuth drift